Alibaba-Gemini-Lab/OpenCheetah/README.md

 # Cheetah: Lean and Fast Secure Two-Party Deep Neural Network Inference
-This repo contains a proof-of-concept implementation for our [Cheetah paper].
+This repo contains a proof-of-concept implementation for our [Cheetah paper](https://eprint.iacr.org/2022/207.pdf).
 The codes are still under heavy developments, and **should not** be used in any security sensitive product.

 ### Repo Directory Description